 1. Promote an Open Dialogue

 Open dialogue doesn’t simply mean that managers talk to their employees frequently.
-Open dialogue describes a work environment where employees aren’t hesitant to give honest feedback to managers.
+It is an environment where employees aren’t hesitant to give honest feedback to managers.
 Open dialog is constructive and transparent.
 It focuses on problem-solving.
 Of course, you need good managers in the first place.
-Employees who feel that their managers are open, honest, and trustworthy are far more likely to be less stressed and more happy at work.
+Employees who feel that their managers are open, honest, and trustworthy are far more likely to have a positive relationship with them.

-Open dialogue helps to prevent employee confusion and unnecessary stress.
-It can decrease friction between employees, especially management and employees.
+Open communication helps to prevent employee confusion and unnecessary stress.
+It can decrease friction between employees and their co-workers, especially management and employees.
 It helps to set clear goals and expectations.
 When millions of employees were abruptly sent home to work in March 2020 (due to the pandemic), effective communication became one of the biggest challenges for managers and the HR department.